UC Davis

 More About HEFTI

-We have just completed a major expansion of the theory effort within the framework of the High Energy Frontier Theory Initiative (HEFTI).
-Following the recommendations of an external committee composed of Howard Haber, Joe Lykken (Chair) and Pierre Ramond, this expansion focused on the theory and phenomenology of strings, branes and extra dimensions and led to the hiring of three new faculty members: John Terning, Hsin-Chia Cheng and Markus Luty (in chronological order).
-Details of the program and the committee's recommendations can be found here .
+The original formation of HEFTI came from the recommendations of an external committee composed of Howard Haber, Joe Lykken (Chair) and Pierre Ramond, this expansion focused on the theory and phenomenology of strings, branes and extra dimensions and led to the hiring of three new faculty members: John Terning, Hsin-Chia Cheng and Markus Luty (in chronological order).
+Details of the program and the committee's recommendations can be found here.
 The other members of the high energy group are: Steve Carlip, John Gunion, Nemanja Kaloper and Joe Kiskis.